A small rethought guide on calculating the day of week fairly easily

 3) Remember that January and February are handled as previous year.
-Count the number of days after one of the reference days, While larger than 7 subtract 7 (or: take the remainder of this number by division with 7), and forward the day of week that number of days.
-(Obviously you can also count days before, and thus step backwards)
+Count the number of days relative to one of the reference days, While larger than 7 subtract 7 (or: take the remainder of this number by division with 7), and forward the day of week that number of days.
+(Obviously you can count both days before and after, stepping backwards/forwards)

 Example: what is the weekday of new years eve 2020